Far-right politics in France: Dreyfus affair and foundation of the Action française

 Action française, first founded as a review, was the matrix of a new type of counter-revolutionary right-wing, and continues to exist today.
 Action française was quite influential in the 1930s, in particular through its youth organization, the Camelots du Roi, founded in 1908, and which engaged in many street brawls.
 The Camelots du Roi included such figures as Catholic writer Georges Bernanos and Jean de Barrau, member of the directing committee of the National Federation, and particular secretary of the duc d'Orléans (1869–1926), the son of the Orléanist count of Paris (1838–1894) and hence Orléanist heir to the throne of France.
-Many members of the OAS terrorist group during the Algerian War (1954–62) were part of the monarchist movement.
+Many members of the OAS terrorist group during the Algerian War (1954–1962) were part of the monarchist movement.
 Jean Ousset, Maurras' personal secretary, created the Catholic fundamentalist organization Cité catholique, which would include OAS members and founded a branch in Argentina in the 1960s.

 Apart from the Action française, several far-right leagues were created during the Dreyfus affair.
-Mostly anti-Semitic, they also represented a new right-wing tendency, sharing common traits such as anti-parliamentarism, militarism, nationalism, and often engaged in street brawls.
-Thus, the nationalist poet Paul Déroulède created in 1882 the anti-semitic Ligue des patriotes (League of Patriots), which at first focused on advocating 'revanche' (revenge) for the French defeat during the Franco-Prussian War.
+Mostly antisemitic, they also represented a new right-wing tendency, sharing common traits such as anti-parliamentarism, militarism, nationalism, and often engaged in street brawls.
+Thus, the nationalist poet Paul Déroulède created in 1882 the antisemitic Ligue des patriotes (League of Patriots), which at first focused on advocating 'revanche' (revenge) for the French defeat during the Franco-Prussian War.
 Along with Jules Guérin, the journalist Edouard Drumont created the Antisemitic League of France in 1889.
 Also anti-Masonic, the League became at the start of the 20th century the Grand Occident de France, a name chosen in reaction against the Masonic lodge of the Grand Orient de France.